Learn more about what the ASC is doing to support market participants and investors.

 There are other funding portals offering securities under other prospectus exemptions.
 You can check the CSA’s Check Registration site to see whether a funding portal is registered as a dealer.
 (That site does not identify funding portals operating under an exemption from registration.)

-An issuer that relies on the start-up crowdfunding regime, must file a Form 45-106F1 Report of Exempt Distribution (see “What are the required Forms and Filings?") with the ASC within 30 days.
-In some other jurisdictions, the required form is a Form 5.
+An issuer that relies on the start-up crowdfunding regime, must file a Form 45-106F1 Report of Exempt Distribution (see “What are the required Forms and Filings?") with the ASC (and each other jurisdiction in which the distribution occurred) within 30 days.

 Securities acquired under this exemption are subject to restrictions on resale.
 These resale restrictions will continue indefinitely unless the issuer becomes a reporting issuer.